zmike/zmike.github.io/_posts/2023-09-22-tis-the-season.md

 }
 ```

 Tremendous.
 It's worth mentioning that not only is this splitting the batched submits into individual ones, each submit also allocates a struct to contain the submit info so that the drivers can use the same interface.
-So not only is this increasing the kernel overhead by submitting more work there, it's also increasing memory bandwidth.
+So it's increasing the kernel overhead by performing multiple submits and also increasing memory allocations.

 # Fast Forward
 We've all been here before on SGC, and I really do need to get to the gym, so I'm authorizing a one-time fast forward to the results of optimizing this: